Kataruse/Central-Processing-Unit/docs/ProjectPlan.md

 ### 2.1 Overview
+The overall scope of this project is to get familiar with Unity and game creation.

 *In this section provide an overview of the development plan.
 How will development be conducted?
 What will be developed first?
 Are there any special considerations that need to be accounted for before, during or after development?*

 ### 2.2 Organizational Diagrams